espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 * Force a [reset of Bangle.js without loading code](https://www.espruino.com/Bangle.js#resetting-without-loading-any-code)
 * Go to https://banglejs.com/apps
-* Click `About -> Install default apps` which will erase everything and return Bangle.js to default
+* Click `More... -> Install default apps` which will erase everything and return Bangle.js to default

 ### Settings won't change / Welcome screen keeps appearing

 This is a known issue with the 2v05 firmware that Bangle.js initially shipped with.
 The filesystem could occasionally get corrupted and the contents of files can not be changed.

-* `About -> Install default` from https://banglejs.com/apps will temporarily fix the problem
+* `More... -> Install default` from https://banglejs.com/apps will temporarily fix the problem
 * However installing [the latest firmware](https://www.espruino.com/Bangle.js#firmware-updates) will stop it from happening again
 * You'll still have to 'Install default apps' after installing new firmware